Doctor for CRPS in Brooklyn, NY

 Physical therapy and certain medications offer non-invasive options to reduce pain and improve mobility.

-CRPS cannot be fully cured, but early and consistent treatment can significantly reduce symptoms and improve quality of life.
+CRPS cannot be fully cured, but early and consistent can significantly reduce symptoms and improve quality of life.

 Improved mobility, reduced pain, and decreased swelling are signs your treatment is effectively managing the condition.